-Adobe® Acrobat® supports a range of electronic and digital signature solutions – including certificate signatures that let you sign PDF files with a certificate-based digital ID.
-Acrobat lets you create your own certificate ID, but the more common approach is to work with a certificate ID issued by a trusted third party certificate authority.
+Adobe® Acrobat® supports a range of solutions for electronic and digital signatures.
+These include certificate signatures that let you sign PDF files with a certificate-based digital ID.
 Certificate signatures are also known as digital signatures.
+Acrobat lets you create your own certificate ID.
+However, the more common approach is to work with a certificate ID that a trusted third-party certificate authority issued.
+Additional signing options in Acrobat include integration with the Adobe EchoSign® electronic signature service.

 Why use certificate signatures?